-The past few years have seen the publication of a number of new studies in English on the tea cultures of China.
-Paul Smith’s book Taxing Heaven’s Storehouse remains an authoritative work in the field of the history of political and economic control of the tea industry.
-Victor Mair and Erling Hoh’s study of the global tea history is aimed at the general reading public but it has revealed many long-ignored connections of tea cultures and offers a comprehensive perspective to investigate how the different parts of the world were linked by tea.
-They have explored multiple aspects of tea history, including but not limited to, the origins of tea, development of elite and popular tea cultures in China, and tea trades.
-Zhang Jinghong’s study of the Puer tea uses an anthropological approach to investigate the contemporary development of the Puer tea industry in China.
+The past few years have seen the publication of several new studies on China’s tea cultures in English.
+Paul Smith’s book Taxing Heaven’s Storehouse remains an authoritative work on the history of the political and economic control of the tea industry.
+Victor Mair and Erling Hoh’s study of global tea history is aimed at the general reading public.
+Nonetheless, it reveals many long-ignored facets of tea cultures and offers a comprehensive perspective to investigate how the different parts of the world were linked by tea.
+They explore multiple aspects of tea history, including the origins of tea, the development of elite and popular tea cultures in China, and the tea trade.
+Zhang Jinghong’s study of Puer tea adopts an anthropological approach to investigate the contemporary development of the Puer tea industry in China.
 Bret Hinsch’s 2016 book, The Rise of Tea Culture in China: the Invention of the Individual, looks into the history of tea from the Tang to Song periods.
-Hinsch emphasizes the development of individualism and studies how the Chinese literati used the tea culture to express their individuality.
-In a recent monograph in English on the tea cultures of China, James Benn uses religious texts to explore tea history.
-Benn’s monograph is a religious and cultural history of tea and he emphasizes the importance of Buddhism and other aspects of the internal world of tea drinkers.
-Upon his foundation of the discussion of Buddhist religious pursuits, we can further explore how political elites created an exclusively scholarly community built around tea and constructed the process of preparing and appreciating tea.
+Hinsch emphasizes the development of individualism and studies how the Chinese literati used tea culture to express their individuality.
+James Benn uses religious texts to explore tea history in a recent English language monograph on China’s tea cultures.
+Benn’s monograph is a religious and cultural history of tea, and he emphasizes the importance of Buddhism and other aspects of the interior lives of tea drinkers.
+Based on his discussion of Buddhist religious pursuits, we can further explore how political elites created an exclusively scholarly community built around tea and constructed the process of preparing and appreciating tea.

-Books with chapters devoted to the study of tea history of China, which place China in a global context, are numerous.
-The most recent example is “Tea Spreads to China,” Chapter 2 of George van Driem’s monograph, The Tale of Tea.
-It presents a comprehensive overview of how people cultivated tea cultures in China and offers another integrated historical study of tea cultures in the world.
-His monograph is a much impressively scholarly study and offers a large number of linguistic references.
+Books with chapters devoted to the study of tea history of China in a global context are numerous.
+The most recent example is “Tea Spreads to China,” the second chapter of George van Driem’s monograph, The Tale of Tea.
+It presents a comprehensive overview of how people cultivated tea cultures in China and offers another integrated historical study of tea cultures worldwide.
+His monograph is an impressive work of scholarship and offers many indispensable linguistic references.

 Contemporary Chinese scholarship on tea is, in contrast, relatively comprehensive.
-The two edited volumes by Zheng Peikai and Zhu Zizhen are the most comprehensive compilation of classical tea texts in this field to date.
-They trace the history of the writers who wrote about tea and also the history of the various version of key texts.
+The two edited volumes by Zheng Peikai and Zhu Zizhen are the most comprehensive compilation of classical tea texts in this field.
+They trace the history of the writers who wrote about tea and the history of the various versions of the most important texts.
 We may rely on their efforts in using these tea texts to delineate a more detailed history of tea.
 General discussions of tea history continue to be published by Chinese academics.
-These scholars delineate a general history of tea cultures in China and devote a great proportion of their studies to the trade of tea and horses in Chinese history.
-There are many detailed studies of the tea cultures of particular periods.
+These scholars delineate a general history of tea cultures in China and devote much of their studies to the trade in tea and horses in Chinese history.
+There are many detailed studies of tea cultures during particular periods.
 Guan Jianping and Shen Dongmei are prominent scholars working on the cultural history of tea.
 Liao Baoxiu is also interested in the tea practices and utensils of the Song period.
 Her reconstruction of tea practices using textual and visual sources has transformed our understanding of the field.